BlueG15/vercel-spotify-remake-helper/README.md

 # vercel-spotify-remake-helper
-extra functionalities made possible throigh scrapaping spotify, used for music apps that aim to replace spotify
+Extra functionalities made possible through scraping spotify, used for music apps that aim to replace spotify Programed on ts, hosted on Vercel by Blu, 20/Oct/2024

 **API Link**: *https://vercel-spotify-remake-helper.vercel.app/api/*